inquisitour/skin_tone_detection/plan.md

 ## Conclusion

 This comprehensive plan addresses the current limitations of our skin tone detection model, focusing on data quality, model architecture, training processes, and advanced techniques.
 By systematically working through these phases, we aim to significantly improve the model's ability to accurately classify different skin tones while minimizing bias and enhancing overall performance.

+UPDATE: This comprehensive plan now includes a thorough audit phase, addressing potential issues early in the improvement process.
+By starting with a detailed audit, we can more effectively target our efforts in subsequent phases, ensuring a more robust and unbiased skin tone detection model.
+The audit process will provide valuable insights that will inform and guide our data preprocessing, model architecture optimization, training refinement, and advanced analysis techniques.